drabanus/debiometricizer/README.md

 # debiometricizer

-A project by @dabanus for allowing research teams on artificial intelligence approaches to generate massive image and video datasets without compromising personal rights and privacy of the persons in thoise datasets.
+A project by drabanus for allowing research teams on artificial intelligence approaches to generate massive image and video datasets without compromising personal rights and privacy of the persons in thoise datasets.

 # To do: